Croipe/CroipeEngine/README.md

 ![Alt Spaceship In Command Prompt](Images/spaceship_example.png) [Code For Example](https://github.com/Croipe/CroipeExamples/tree/main/SpaceShipExample) \
 *For some reason the screenshots always look compressed and low quality no matter what I try, so please download the `.exe` from the example repository and run for a full demo.
-This screenshot is one of the better ones*
+This screenshot is one of the better ones.*

 # Dependencies
 Made entirely from the standard and Windows libraries.